1956 NASCAR Grand National Series: Race 14: Harris Speedway (May 6)

-Race 15: Greenville-Pickens Speedway
+Race 15: Greenville-Pickens Speedway (May 10)

-Fans and drivers gathered for race 15 at the Greenville-Pickens Speedway in SC on Thursday to watch Buck Baker give Kiekhaefer his 7th victory in a row.
-That May 10 would not go quietly into the record books however.
+On May 10, race fifteen was held at the Greenville-Pickens Speedway in South Carolina.
+Buck Baker gave Kiekhaefer his 7th victory in a row.
+The race result would be unsuccessfully challenged.
 After Baker managed to run the full 200 laps on the half-mile dirt track without a single pit stop, Schwam Motor Co., who fielded Fords for Joe Weatherly and Curtis Turner, went to NASCAR officials and filed a protest against the Kiekhaefer team.
 An enraged Kiekhaefer filed a counter protest against the Schwam Fords, claiming they ran with illegal motors and rear-ends.
-Technical inspector Jim Ross reviewed both claims, and held that both cars were legal, giving Baker a 100 point lead in the standings.
+Technical inspector Jim Ross reviewed both claims, and held that both cars were legal, giving Baker a 100-point lead in the standings.
 The final results for the race were that the 500B Chrysler of Baker's was the winner, Curtis Turner in his number 99 second, and Joe Eubanks third.
 Gwyn Staley and Joe Weatherly rounded out the top five.

-Race 16: Hickory Speedway
+Race 16: Hickory Speedway (May 12)

-On May 12 the Grand National series returned to the Hickory Speedway.
-While 4500 people looked on Speedy Thompson led the race from start to finish.
+On May 12, the Grand National series returned to the Hickory Speedway.
+4,500 spectators attended the race, which Speedy Thompson led from start to finish.
 The race was filled with cautions, 6 in total throughout the 200 lap event.
-There were no driver injuries, and Billy Meyers finished second with Buck Baker, Herb Thomas, and Gwyn Stanley filling out the top five spots.
+There were no driver injuries, and Billy Myers finished second with Buck Baker, Herb Thomas, and Gwyn Stanley filling out the top five spots.
 Thompson's win gave Kiekhaefer his eighth straight win.

-Race 17: Orange Speedway
+Race 17: Orange Speedway (May 13)

-Race 17 was run on May 13 at the .9 mile Orange Speedway dirt track in Hillboro, NC.
+On May 13, the season's seventeenth race was contested on the 0.9-mile Orange Speedway dirt track in Hillsborough, North Carolina.
 In a near photo finish Buck Baker barely squeaked past Speedy Thompson at the end of the 90 mile event.
-Number 9 for Kiekhaefer as 7500 people enjoyed the 1 hour race.
+This was the ninth win of the for Kiekhaefer.
+The roughly one-hour race was attended by 7,500 spectators.